MariuszJM/Portfolio/_posts/2024-07-30-NavigatingThroughChaos.md

 Leveraging LLMs helps individuals navigate the information overload, aligning with cognitive abilities and providing a scalable, efficient solution to the challenges of the digital age.

 ## References
-1. Cognitive and neuroscientific perspectives of healthy ageing.
-Retrieved from https://www.sciencedirect.com/science/article/pii/S0149763424001180.
+1. Cognitive and neuroscientific perspectives of healthy ageing, Reuter-Lorenz, P. A., & Park, D. C. (2014). *Neuropsychology Review, 24*(3), 355-370. doi:10.1007/s11065-014-9270-9

-2. Sheldon, K. M., & Elliot, A. J. (1999).
-Goal striving, need satisfaction, and longitudinal well-being: The self-concordance model. *Journal of Personality and Social Psychology, 76*(3), 482-497.
+2. Goal Striving, Need Satisfaction, and Longitudinal Well-Being: The Self-Concordance Model, Sheldon, K. M., & Elliot, A. J. (1999). *Journal of Personality and Social Psychology, 76*(3), 482-497.

-3. Deci, E. L., & Ryan, R. M. (2000).
-The "what" and "why" of goal pursuits: Human needs and the self-determination of behavior. *Psychological Inquiry, 11*(4), 227-268.
+3. The "What" and "Why" of Goal Pursuits: Human Needs and the Self-Determination of Behavior, Deci, E. L., & Ryan, R. M. (2000). *Psychological Inquiry, 11*(4), 227-268.

-4. Choice Overload: A Conceptual Review and Meta-Analysis.
+4. Choice Overload: A Conceptual Review and Meta-Analysis, Chernev, A., Bockenholt, U., & Goodman, J. (2015). *Journal of Consumer Psychology, 25*(2), 333-358. doi:10.1016/j.jcps.2014.08.002

-5. Contextual Feature Extraction Hierarchies Converge in Large Language Models and the Brain.
+5. Contextual Feature Extraction Hierarchies Converge in Large Language Models and the Brain, Schrimpf, M., Blank, I., Tuckute, G., Kauf, C., Hosseini, E. A., Kanwisher, N., Tenenbaum, J., & Fedorenko, E. (2021). *Proceedings of the National Academy of Sciences, 118*(45), e2021256118. doi:10.1073/pnas.2021256118

-6. Scrum.org.
-Retrieved from https://www.scrum.org/.
+6. The Scrum Guide, Schwaber, K., & Sutherland, J. (2020).
+Scrum.org.
+Retrieved from https://www.scrum.org/resources/scrum-guide

-7. Moran, B., & Lennington, M. (2013). *The 12 Week Year*.
+7. The 12 Week Year: Get More Done in 12 Weeks than Others Do in 12 Months, Moran, B., & Lennington, M. (2013).
 Wiley.

-8. Forgetting curve.
-Retrieved from https://www.eng.auburn.edu/current-students/documents/forgetting-curve.pdf.
+8. Forgetting curve, Ebbinghaus, H. Teachers College, Columbia University.
+Retrieved from https://www.eng.auburn.edu/current-students/documents/forgetting-curve.pdf